ryanmcnally93/little-strings/README.md

   - The form works, and sends an email to my email address ryanwinton6@gmail.com.

-  - The form also produces a message in green or red to say that the message was sent sucessfully.
+  - The form also produces a message in green or red to say that the message was sent successfully.

 <img src="assets/images/readme-images/contactus.png" width="80%" alt="The contact form for parents" style="display: inherit; margin: auto;">